 - Daisy Magnolia

-The film begins by showing Daisy, a young child who discovers a slew of letters written by Violet Evergarden to her late grandmother.
-Daisy becomes fascinated by the existence of the Auto Memory doll prior to the construction of the Radio tower in Leidenschaftlich and the introduction of the telephone.
-She embarks on her quest to learn more about dolls, while she is particularly intrigued by Violet’s decision to leave when she reached the age of eighteen.
+The film opens by introducing Daisy, a young girl who discovers letters written by Violet Evergarden to her late grandmother.
+Daisy becomes fascinated with Violet’s past as an Auto Memory Doll before the construction of the Radio Tower and the start of telephones in Leidenschaftlich.
+She embarks on her quest to learn more about dolls, while she is particularly fascinated by Violet’s decision to leave when she reaches the age of eighteen.

 Coming back to the present, Violet’s fame continues to rise after her constant success with writing letters.
 Despite her efforts to conceal her wounded heart, the one thing that she has yearned, for years has yet to arrive.
 Simultaneously, she follows a ray of hope that the man who once told her, “I love you “, is still alive, despite the passage of time.

-On the other hand, Claudia discovers a letter that had Gilbert’s handwriting on it, and takes it to Dietfried for confirmation.
+On the other hand, Claudia discovers a letter that has Gilbert’s handwriting on it and takes it to Dietfried for confirmation.
 Claudia then takes Violet to the island of Ecarte, where the suspect Gilbert is staying.

 Violet Evergarden: The Movie is more emotional and gives you a mixture of similar feelings.
 This is because, the series’ is connected with the movie’s plot, storyline, characters, and details on emotion.

-The Second Movie is a sequel to the series and thus, it would not make sense without watching the series first.
+The Violet Evergarden: The Movie is the sequel of the series and thus, it would not make sense without watching the series first.

 No; Violet Evergarden The movie is not a recap.
 It is the direct sequel of the anime series Violet Evergarden, which premiered in 2018